westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 ## Presentations

-The following OCP 2019 Global Summit presentation covers the motivation for ZNS SSDs, the journey, and a general overview of the interface.
+The following OCP 2019 Global Summit presentation covers the motivation for SSDs with Zoned Namespace support, the journey, and a general overview of the interface.

 <ImageLink src="https://img.youtube.com/vi/9yVWb3rbces/0.jpg"
 title="From Open-Channel SSDs to Zoned Namespaces, OCP 2019 Global Summit." url="https://www.youtube.com/watch?v=9yVWb3rbces"/>

-The following SNIA SDC presentations illustrate how ZNS SSDs can be used with real-world applications.
+The following SNIA SDC presentations illustrate how SSDs with Zoned Namespace support can be used with real-world applications.

 <ImageLink src="https://img.youtube.com/vi/qpbBuyYT6fc/0.jpg"